na-na-hi/renget/archive/mrxqd.md

 Dateable?: Maybe one date, but I got a feeling she swings for the other other team.

-Recommended Meal: The Shockmaster (Robots are hard to cook for, but I've got this brew of chemical stuffs I got sitting in the back room that works well.
+~~Recommended Meal: The Shockmaster (Robots are hard to cook for, but I've got this brew of chemical stuffs I got sitting in the back room that works well.
 Stir them together until it turns blue, toss in a battery, and watch it start to glow.
-Would never give it to someone with skin and bone, but bots say it feels good to stick their fingers into.)
+Would never give it to someone with skin and bone, but bots say it feels good to stick their fingers into.)~~

+She is not a bot, she's not a bot, she's not a bot.
+Holy hell I poisoned an innocent girl.

+Recommended Meal: Carnitas de puerco served with rice, beans, avocado slices and spicy sauce... and a plate of sopapillas afterwards on the house as an apology.

 ---